DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 EOF
 ```

-- Create a Kubernetes authentication role
+Create an authentication role which assigns the policy created to above to some `odm-sa` service account in the namespace `odm` on your OCP cluster:

 ```bash
 vault write auth/kubernetes/role/database \